-The last Space themed toy to come from Dinky, it was still being manufactured in Italy and some even packaged in Hong Kong after the UK factory closed in late 1979.
-The original version was the Galactic War Chariot which then morphed into the Zygon, Space and missile firing War Chariots versions.
+This was last space themed toy to come from Dinky.
+This model was still being manufactured in Italy and some even packaged in Hong Kong after the UK factory closed in late 1979.
+The original version was the Galactic War Chariot which then morphed into the Zygon, Space and Missile Firing War Chariot versions.

 The next version was the Space War Chariot, which came in a plain brown cardboard box.

 The final version was the Missile Firing War Chariot manufactured and exported from Lintoy in Hong Kong.

 The four War Chariot versions all shared the same chassis.